 Clinical Rationale

-Structured rehabilitation restores knee mobility and strength, supporting the regenerative effects of MSC therapy and helping maintain treatment benefits while preventing recurrence.
-Review our mesenchymal stem cell integrtion support therapy.
+Structured rehabilitation supports knee mobility and strength, complementing the effects of MSC therapy and helping maintain benefits while supporting joint function.

 Range of Motion